 The game of life, to me, seemed simple.
 With a timeline, dedicated work ethic, and timely goals, I could dive and dance through the hoops it took to declare the first half of my twenties a success.
 Even with a clear understanding of my eating disorder and depression, I had mastered the art of keeping them hidden from the outside world and I had all but left any relationship or friendship that cared for me enough to ask if I needed help.
 I drank, I partied, I excelled at work.
 I had my heart broken enough times to keep my eye out for a partner who was a grown-up, who was loyal, stable, and solid— anything but the explosive and codependent relationships I so deeply lost myself in during high school and college.
 It was time to grow up and get real.
 What looked good on paper was a safer bet than following my heart.

 My carefully curated self became a mask so easy to wear I all but forgot it wasn’t who I really was.
 It felt great to be in a relationship that wasn’t volatile and full of drama.
 I loved my job, loved my friends, and felt like I had hit my stride.
-I started Wit & Delight, considered quitting design altogether to be a doctor (what!?) and then began to feel more confident as a designer at work.
+I started Wit & Delight, considered quitting design all together to be a doctor (what!?), and then began to feel more confident as a designer at work.
 All that was left was to get married and at 25, I became obsessed with checking off that box.

 I was on my way to Florida for vacation when I picked up Eat, Pray Love.
 It was at the height of the buzz around Elizabeth Gilbert’s coming of age story and I thought it would be a nice beach read as I started prepping for my upcoming nuptials.
 30 minutes into the book my stomach hit the floor.
 As Elizabeth found herself on the bathroom floor overcome with the realization she would need to leave her husband and “perfect” life, my intuition sounded the alarms.
 I knew that would be me.
 I quickly turned the page and shook off my terror with a nonchalant flip of my hair.
 I wouldn’t think about this moment again until years later when I was unpacking boxes in the first apartment I’d live in alone.